How to Write a Book in Google Docs: Guide With Template

-Most books, especially in non-fiction genres, have subheadings to their chapters.
-If you need them, add subheaders to your headers by adding a line before your next paragraphing, bolded and without an indent.
+Most books, especially non-fiction genres, have subheadings to their chapters.
+If you need them, add subheaders to your headers by adding a line before your next paragraph, bolded and without an indent.

 Subheadings are important because they make your book more easily skimmable.
 If someone picks up your book to see if they’re interested in reading it, they will see the subheadings first.